PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 }
 ```

-Since we are using **Shadcn UI**, we need to install the `card`, `input`, and `label` components since we are using them in the code above.
+Since we're using **Shadcn UI**, we need to install the `card`, `input`, and `label` components that we're using in the code above.

 You can learn more about **Shadcn UI** [here](https://ui.shadcn.com/docs)

-We can install the components by running the following code.
+We can install the components by running the following command:

 ```bash
   npx shadcn@latest add card label input
 ```

-Now that we have installed our components, let's navigate to `app/(auth)/signin/page.tsx` and import and add our newly created `SigninForm` component.
+Now that we've installed our components, let's navigate to `app/(auth)/signin/page.tsx` and import our newly created `SigninForm` component.

 The final code should look like the following.